What is an accident at work?

 - other occupational accidents.

-What should be done if an accident occurs at the workplace?
+What should I do if I have an accident at work?

 If you, as an employee, have an accident and your health allows you to do so, you must notify your employer immediately.
 The same applies if the accident happens to another colleague.
 However, the mere fact that you do not report the accident to your employer does not deprive you of any possible claim for compensation.